evaitl/Xcore64/README.md

 ## Xcore64

-This is an [answer](http://stackoverflow.com/questions/38330622/get-the-address-that-caused-segmentation-fault-from-core-dump-using-c) to a stack overflow question about how to get the address that caused a core dump from C code.
+This is an [answer](http://stackoverflow.com/a/38427225/5058676) to a stack overflow question about how to get the address that caused a core dump from C code.
+I ended up dumping most of the meta information in the note segment of a core file.

 This is a simple C program that mmaps a core file named on the command line and dumps a bunch of debug information.
 Only for an x86_64 linux system.